 People have been looking to the stars for guidance for a long time.
 As long ago as Ancient Egypt, farmers used the sky as a calendar.
 The mid-July rising of the Dog Star, Sirius, was a marker of the Nile River’s annual flooding.
 Travelers relied on the stars as a compass to help them know where to go.
 And people looked to the skies for mystical direction as well.

-But who was the first to look to the sky to help figure out what was happening on the ground, why people were doing the things they did?
-Exactly who began thinking this way, and when they started doing so, is unclear.
-But astronomers and historians have some insights regarding how it’s become so popular.
+But who was the first to look to the sky to help figure out what was happening on the ground and why people were doing the things they did?
+It is unclear exactly who began thinking this way and when they started, but astronomers and historians have some insights into how it became so popular.

 The Origin of Zodiac Signs